On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Generalized Monge-Amp e re Equation on Almost K a hler Manifolds

 \end{theo}

 6pt

-The remainder of this section is devoted to studying a uniqueness theorem for solutions of the generalized Monge-Amp\`{e}re equation on a closed almost K\"{a}hler manifold $(M,g,\omega,J)$.
-If there are two solutions $f_0, f_1$ of equation (\ref{generalized MA}), then
+The remainder of this section is devoted to studying a uniqueness theorem for the solution of generalized Monge-Amp\`{e}re equation on closed almost K\"{a}hler manifold $(M^{2n},\omega,J,g)$.
+If there are two solutions $f_0, f_1$ for equation (\ref{generalized MA}), then

 Let $f_t=tf_1+(1-t)f_0$, $t\in[0,1]$.

 where $\phi_0=\mathcal{W}_J(f_0)$, $\phi_1=\mathcal{W}_J(f_1)$ and $\phi_t=t\phi_1+(1-t)\phi_0$ are all in $A_+$.
 So by the definition of operator $L$, we have